- Expanding the definition of personal information.

 In 2019, several states added online credentials and/or biometric data.

-With the passage of HB 1071, Washington follows this trend by expanding the scope of personal information to also include online credentials and biometric data—similar to the New York SHIELD Act.
+With the passage of Washington House Bill 1071, Washington follows this trend by expanding the scope of personal information to also include online credentials and biometric data—similar to the New York SHIELD Act.

 Specifying Notification Content